 Within these areas of study students will continue to develop the complexity and range of their language, improve their ability to discuss issues, present ideas, develop comprehension skills, and become more familiar with the history of France.
-Students must also research an area of study of personal interest, which forms part of the speaking examination (Independent Research
+Students must also research an area of study of personal interest, which forms part of the speaking examination (Independent Research Project)

-Assessments include comprehension tasks, an oral examination, and a critical essay on the set film.
+Assessments include comprehension tasks, an oral examination and two critical essays one on the set film and one on the novel.